nagazac/GRAPHICS1/README.md

   - Rim with realistic size and position
   - Net built from line segments
   - Supporting pole and arm behind the backboard

+**Note that you can find screenshots of the results in the pictures repo and you have also a video in demo.gif that should be displayed here ;)**

 ## 📁 External Assets Used